jillesvangurp/jsonj/README.md

 ## Would JsonJ make sense in other languages?

 It depends.
 Given that support for json data structures is native in python, ruby, and javascript, you would expect you won't need it.
 Yet a lot of the more advanced stuff in jsonj would be kind of nice to have still.
 For example, `s=object['f']['o']['o']` in Ruby can fail if element 'f' does not exist where as `object.getString("f","o","o")` won't throw an exception in that case.
-Given that, why not have something like `s=object['f','o','o']` that fails in a similarly graceful way?
+Given that, why not have something like `s=object['f','o','o']` that fails in a similarly graceful way? *Update* I've done some experiments in javascript related to this: [jsonjs](https://github.com/Inbot/jsonjs).

 ## I found a bug, what should I do